Sarah Palin: Early life and education

 Palin was born in Sandpoint, Idaho, the third of four children (three daughters and one son) of Sarah "Sally" Heath (née Sheeran; 1940–2021), a school secretary, and Charles R. "Chuck" Heath (born 1938), a science teacher and track-and-field coach.
 Palin's siblings are Chuck Jr., Heather, and Molly.
 Palin is of English, Irish, and German ancestry.

 When Palin was a few months old, the family moved to Skagway, Alaska, where her father had been hired to teach.
-They relocated to Eagle River, Anchorage in 1969, and settled in Wasilla, Alaska in 1972.
+They relocated to Eagle River, Anchorage in 1969, and settled in Wasilla, Alaska, in 1972.

 Palin played flute in the junior high band.
 She attended Wasilla High School, where she was head of the Fellowship of Christian Athletes and a member of the girls' basketball and cross-country running teams.
 During her senior year, she was co-captain and point guard of the basketball team that won the 1982 Alaska state championship, earning the nickname "Sarah Barracuda" for her competitive streak.

 In 1984, Palin won the Miss Wasilla beauty pageant; she finished third (as second runner-up) in the Miss Alaska pageant, where she won the title of "Miss Congeniality".
 She played the flute in the talent portion of the contest.
-One author reports that she received the Miss Congeniality award in the Miss Wasilla contest (but this is disputed by another contestant and classmate of Palin's), and a college scholarship.
+Though one author reported that she received the Miss Congeniality award in the Miss Wasilla contest, this was disputed by another contestant and classmate of Palin's.
+She received a college scholarship.

 After graduating from high school in 1982, Palin enrolled at the University of Hawaii at Hilo.
 Shortly after arriving in Hawaii, Palin transferred to Hawaii Pacific University in Honolulu for a semester in the fall of 1982.
 She returned to the mainland, enrolling at North Idaho College, a community college in Coeur d'Alene, for the spring and fall semesters of 1983.
-She transferred and enrolled at the University of Idaho in Moscow, Idaho for an academic year starting in August 1984.
+She transferred and enrolled at the University of Idaho in Moscow, Idaho, for an academic year starting in August 1984.
 Beginning in the fall of 1985, she attended Matanuska-Susitna College in Alaska.
 Palin returned to the University of Idaho in January 1986 and received her bachelor's degree in communications with an emphasis in journalism in May 1987.

 Early career

-After graduation, she worked as a sportscaster for KTUU-TV and KTVA-TV in Anchorage and as a sports reporter for the Mat-Su Valley Frontiersman, fulfilling an early ambition.
+After graduation, Palin worked as a sportscaster for KTUU-TV and KTVA-TV in Anchorage and as a sports reporter for the Mat-Su Valley Frontiersman, fulfilling an early ambition.

 Political career

+Palin has been a Republican since 1982.

-City council
+Wasilla City Council

-Palin was elected to the Wasilla City Council in 1992, winning 530 votes to 310.
-Throughout her tenure on the city council and the rest of her political career, Palin has been a Republican since registering in 1982.
+Palin was elected to the Wasilla City Council in 1992, winning by a margin of 530 votes to 310.